arthur-timoteo/next-level-week_journey_react/README.md

 - Node.JS | 20.11.0
 - [Vite](https://vitejs.dev/)

+## Improvements

+- Register link
+- List links
+- Add new guests
+- Change travel location and date
+- Validate whether the date of the activity corresponds to the date of the trip

 ## License

 This project is under the MIT license.
 See the [LICENSE](LICENSE.md) file for more details.